GEOS270/Module5/docs/Application_Part5.md

 # Supporting Figures

 Create a bar chart showing the total count of properties at risk by ZoneName.
 Style it so that it is color-coded by zone type and has the counts labelled on each column.
-Save it as **Properties_at_Risk_Chart.png** and export it so you can upload it to canvas.
+* Save it as **Properties_at_Risk_Chart.png** and export it so you can upload it to canvas.

 # Map the Assessment

+Create a map showing :
+* The inundation zone
+* Roads at risk of flooding
+  * Use symbology to emphasize the arterial roads
+* Properties at risk
+  * Distinguish between residential and non-residential
+* Approved shelter locations.
-Create a map showing the the Inundation Zone, roads at risk of flooding, properties at risk, and approved shelter locations.
-Use the Symbology to emphasize the Arterial Roads, distinguish between residential and non-residential properties that are at risk, and show the shelter locations with graduated symbols.
-The video below gives you some tips.  **Note** Make sure to take into consideration the [Data Visualization](https://june-skeeter.github.io/Module3_GEOS270/docs/Content_Part2.html) tips presented in Module 3 when creating your maps.
+  * Show the shelter locations with graduated symbols.

+The video below gives you some tips.  **Note** Make sure to take into consideration the [Data Visualization](https://geos270.github.io/Module3/) tips presented in Module 3 when creating your maps.
 Name your map **PA_RiskAssessment_Final_Map.pdf** and upload it to canvas.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0TnQAzxwWaQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Report on Your Results

-Write a brief (1 page) summary reporting your findings for the City of Port Alberin.
-Save your write as a .pdf, named **PA_RiskAssessment_Summary.pdf** and upload it to canvas.
-The summary needs explicit answer the four questions questions:
+Write a brief report (try to keep it under 500 words) for the City of Port Alberni summarizing your findings and the methods you used to answer them.
+Discuss how the inundation zone was calculated, how you addressed the four questions from the city, and any potential inaccuracies/deficiencies in the risk assessment and suggestions for improving a future risk assessment.
+Referring to your chart, map, and statistics (population at risk, length of roadways flooded, etc.) where applicable.
+Consider embedding the figures in your report and/or creating tables for your statistics.
+You still need to submit figures directly as well so we can view full resolution copies of your chart and map.

+Make sure your report explicitly addresses:

 **1**{: .label .label-red } Which roads are at risk of flooding or damage?